Deokishisu/FRLG-Plus/FEATURES.md

 #### Miscellaneous Changes
 - The Pokémon Summary Screen can accurately show the met location of any Pokémon obtained in Gen 3, including Pokémon from Orre.
 - All Deoxys formes are included, and are implemented in the way that the GBA games did it for link compatibility purposes.
 Switch Deoxys' forme by examining the meteorite exhibit in the Pewter Museum of Science.
 - All Kanto Pokémon, along with select Johto Pokémon (in the Sevii Islands), will be available in one playthrough.
-Most Hoenn Pokémon will still need to be traded for. []
+All Hoenn Pokémon (except bred Wynaut and Azurill) will still need to be traded for.
 - Abilities have effects in the overworld ported from Emerald.
 - LGPE-style bonus Premier Balls in shops.
 Buying multiples of ten of any Poké Ball type will give bonus Premier Balls.
 - The Light Ball is held rarely by Pikachu outside of Viridian Forest, making it obtainable without trading.
 - Like in Emerald, baby Pichu can hatch knowing Volt Tackle if either of its parents held a Light Ball.
+- Some aesthetic and music changes which are mostly confined to the Sevii Islands to make each island more distinct.